 Thyme Leaves, fresh, pinch

-Huckleberries, fresh, 2 oz.
+Huckleberries, fresh, 2 oz. how you make it:

 1. Muddle the huckleberries in a shaker tin with the lemon zest.